kristinemlarson/gnssrefl/README.md

 </p>

 Again using the reflection zone web app, we can plot up the appropriate reflection zones for various options.
-Since ross has been around a long time, gnss-reflections.org has its coordinates in a database.
-You can just plug in ross for the station and leave latitude/longitude/height blank.
-You do need to plug in a RH of 4 since mean sea level would not be an appropriate reflector here.
+Since ross has been around a long time, [http://gnss-reflections.org](https://gnss-reflections.org) has its coordinates in a database.
+You can just plug in ross for the station name and leave latitude/longitude/height blank.
+You *do* need to plug in a RH of 4 since mean sea level would not be an appropriate reflector here.
 Start out with azimuth range of 90 to 180 degrees.
 Using 5-25 degree elevation angles (panel C) looks like it won't quite work - and going all the way to 180 degrees in azimuth also looks it will be problematic.
 Panel D shows a smaller elevation angle range (5-15) that is better than 5-25 degrees.
-It is also worth noting that the GPS antenna has been attached to a pier - and boats dock at piers.
+It is also worth noting that the GPS antenna has been attached to a pier - and *boats dock at piers*.
 You might very well see outliers at this site when a boat is docked at the pier.

 Once you have the code set up, it is important that you check the quality of data.
-This will also allow you to check on your assumptions, such as the appropriate azimuth and elevation angle mask and reflector height.
+This will also allow you to check on your assumptions, such as the appropriate azimuth and elevation angle mask and reflector height range.
 This is one of the reasons <code>quickLook</code> was developed.

 <HR>